Neutra in the 818

 Yet while Neutra’s single-family homes emblemize his aesthetic, it’s his multi-unit housing and public buildings that embody his philosophy.
 As the architect famously said to David and Grace Poster before building their low-budget apartment complex in North Hollywood, “People think I only design homes for the rich.
 But the promise of my architecture is housing for the masses.”
 Neutra fulfilled that promise in the Valley.

 The Poster apartments, completed in 1960, still hold up as “a very vibrant, successful example of how to live in an urban setting,” says Barbara Lamprecht, preservation consultant and author of Neutra: Complete Works.
 They are “sunny, gracious and thoughtful in how your ‘stuff’ is stored.
-The Posters are also fantastic in how the layout both affords community [with a pool and shared walkways] and preserves privacy—with sitting terraces that face away from them.”
+The Posters are also fantastic in how the layout both affords community and preserves privacy—with sitting terraces that face away from them.”

 The project doesn’t look like much on paper—eight small units on a meager lot, far from the bistros and galleries of the NoHo Arts District.
 Although most of the apartments are only about 600 square feet, they feel far more expansive due to large glass fronts that open to lush garden views.
 “Neutra made every square foot feel like five square feet.
 He really knew what he was doing,” says Los Angeles Conservancy member Mike Resnick, who purchased and restored the complex in 2007.